georgique/yii2-jsonrpc/README.md

-# yii2-jsonrpc
+# Yii2 JSON-RPC

-This is Yii2-based JSON-RPC server implementation.
+Yii2 extension for JSON-RPC server implementation.
+Works not as Remote Procedure Call, but Remote Action Call, therefor leaves all Yii2 power for your service.
 CURRENTLY IN DEVELOPMENT.
 CONTRIBUTION, TESTING AND FEEDBACK ARE WELCOME.

 ## Features
 * Uses full Yii2 power, because method string is translated into a route.
-You can keep using all the Yii2 feature such as routing, access control, etc.
 * Supports batch processing.
 * Fully [JSON-RPC 2.0](http://www.jsonrpc.org/specification) compliant.